Biden's budget boosts military, raises taxes on billionaires, companies | Politics

 Biden's budget boosts military, raises taxes on billionaires, companies

 The plan was based on economic assumptions from November, well before Russia's invasion of Ukraine, which has exacerbated previous inflationary pressures on energy and food prices, but Biden's top economic adviser Cecilia Rouse said the administration still sees the U.S. economy strengthening and inflation easing over the coming year.
-"The budget I am releasing today sends a clear message that we value fiscal responsibility, safety and security at home and around the world, and the investments needed to continue our equitable growth and build a better America," Biden said in a statement.
+"The budget I am releasing today sends a clear message to the American people (about) what we value: first, fiscal responsibility, second, safety and security, and thirdly ...

 U.S. President Joe Biden on Monday submitted a $5.79 trillion budget plan to Congress that calls for record peacetime military spending and further aid for Ukraine, while raising taxes for billionaires and companies and lowering government deficits.
 Biden's budget proposal for the 2023 fiscal year starting Oct.
 1, lays out his administration's priorities, including campaign promises to make the wealthy and companies pay more tax.
 It is merely a wish list as lawmakers on Capitol Hill make the final decisions on budget matters.